hydroxion/document/README.md

 ---

-Document share application written in C++.
+Document share application, written in C++.
 More details in the [presentation](documentation/presentation.pdf).

 #### Setup